misurida/eg-elements/doc/V-Tooltip.md

 - **fontSize**: The font size (in any font size unit).
 - **enterDelay**: The time needed for the hovering event triggers the tooltip reveal (number in *ms*).
 - **exitDelay**: The time needed for the hovering event triggers the tooltip hiding (number in *ms*).

-## Usage

-You can use the custom directive in multiple forms.
-The most basic one is providing a string as directive argument to display it using the default parameters: `v-tooltip="'Hello world!'"`.

-You can also give an object containing the parameters to the tooltip if you want to change one or multiple parameters: `v-tooltip="args"`.

-You can also use modifiers to quickly change one parameter value.
-Example with the side parameter: `v-tooltip.left="args"`.
-The list of modifiers is just below.

-If the parameters can change after the parent element is mounted, you can use the dynamic arguments: `v-tooltip:[args]`.

-### Modifiers

-The modifiers are the following:

-- Position: `l`, `c`, `r`, `t` or `b` for 'left', 'center', 'right', 'top' or 'bottom' positionning.
-- Display: `hover`, `click` or `clickout`
-- Side: `top`, `right`, `bottom` or `left`
-- Text: `tal`, `tar` or `tac` for 'left', 'right' or 'center' text align.
-- Themes: `dark` or `light`.

 ### Text